Lawyer Referrals

 A cerebral aneurysm, also known as an intracranial aneurysm or brain aneurysm, is an abnormal bulging or ballooning of an artery in the brain that can put pressure on surrounding nerves and brain tissue.
-Aneurysms form as the result of a weakening or thinning of the wall of a blood vessel, making them prone to rupture, which results in bleeding into or around the brain.
+Aneurysms form as a result of a weakening or thinning of the wall of a blood vessel, making them prone to rupture, which results in bleeding into or around the brain.

 What Are the Symptoms of a Cerebral Aneurysm?